 [T]he analysis seems to support the hypothesis that the rape rate could be lowered if prostitution was more readily available.
 This would be accomplished in most countries by its legalization."

 Linda M. Rio Reichmann, JD, an undergraduate student at the time of the quote, who later became Director of the American Bar Association's (ABA) Child Custody Pro Bono Project, stated in an Apr.
 1991 Archives of Sexual Behavior article titled "Psychological and Sociological Research and the Decriminalization or Legalization of Prostitution":

 "A study conducted in Queensland... show[ed] a 149% increase in the rate of rape when legal brothels were closed in 1959, while other offenses against the person by males increased only 49%."

-Khushwant Singh, columnist and novelist, wrote in the Sep.
+Khushwant Singh, the late columnist and novelist, wrote in the Sep.
 28, 2002 The Tribune (India) article enititled "How A Rapist Should Be Punished" that:

 Coalition Against Trafficking in Women (CATW) Australia branch posted on their website "Frequently Asked Questions About Prostitution" (accessed Mar.
 8, 2007) that stated:

 "[I]n cases of gang rape by sportsmen in Australia in 2004, it has become clear that the use of prostituted women and strip clubs is integral to the womanhating and male bonding which led to the sexual violence.
 The argument also suggests that women who are not prostituted are safer because some other women are set aside to be commercially raped on their behalf.
 Women's equality requires that all women should be free from sexual exploitation.
 Prostitution cannot eliminate rape when it is itself bought rape.
 The connection between rape and prostitution is that women are turned into objects for men's sexual use; they can be either bought or stolen.
 A culture in which women can be bought for use is one in which rape flourishes."